B.A. Georgia College

 M.A., Ph.D.
 University of North Carolina

 Kaye Cook is interested in a range of developmental issues.
-Recently her work has focused on interview studies that explore such questions as the relationships among forgiveness, suffering, and grace, everyday understandings of morality by Cambodian Buddhists and Christians, the values of Korean college students and of Brazilian and Christian immigrants, and the meaning-making of Christians in rapidly changing cultures (Brazil and China).
+Recently her work has focused on mixed methods studies that explore such questions as the relationships among forgiveness, suffering, and grace, everyday understandings of morality by Cambodian Buddhists and Christians, the values of Korean college students and of Brazilian and Christian immigrants, and the meaning-making of religious individuals in rapidly changing cultures (Brazil and China).
 Currently, she is continuing her interests in culture by carrying out a series of studies exploring attitudes and understandings of forgiveness among Christians and Muslims in Indonesia.
 She has been a visiting professor at Dartmouth College and a visiting fellow at Biola University’s Center for Christian Thought.
 Kaye is active in the Association for Moral Education, where she serves as president.
 Kaye is active in the Association for Moral Education, where she previously served as President and currently serves as Webmaster.
 She will be a Fulbright U. S. Scholar in Indonesia in Spring of 2021.